-Hear Professor Jayne Jonas-Bratten explain how CSU's online natural resource management master's works to broaden your understanding of ecosystems, social and economic factors in decision-making, and the balance of human and natural values.
+Hear Professor Jayne Jonas-Bratten explain how CSU's online Master of Natural Resources Stewardship program works to broaden your understanding of ecosystems, social and economic factors in decision-making, and the balance of human and natural values.

-Online Master of Natural Resource Stewardship from CSU
+Online Master of Natural Resources Stewardship from CSU

-Add your name to the legacy of graduates who have become effective managers for some of the nation's largest and most prominent natural resource management organizations, including:
+Add your name to the legacy of graduates who have become effective managers for some of the nation's largest and most prominent natural resources management organizations, including:

 - Forest Service